 I don’t always get to go out and explore when I want to.
 I have to travel slow so I can get work done in big chunks at a time.
-Obviously, when working I’m not traveling.
-I don’t get to enjoy the sights because I’m stuck in a hostel basement past 2 am having a meeting with one my clients who’re at 1 pm their time on the Pacific Coast.
+Obviously, when working, I’m not traveling.
+I don’t get to enjoy the sights as I should because I’m stuck in a hostel basement past 2 am having a meeting with one my clients who are up at 1 pm their time in California.

 You Can’t Do Both 100% Equally

 You can’t travel 100 percent and work 100 percent at the same time.
 It’s just impossible.
 One has to give more than the other.
 Work suffers while you travel, especially when traveling fast and this is just fact.
 In a traditional 8-5 job, you spend five days working, and you get your weekends off to do as you please.
 On a digital nomad’s schedule like mine, this doesn’t change; only the hours get jumbled.